For “About Joy” (general), please click here.

 This section is about our FAMILY and what we have learned from them.

-Because of the nature of this business in writing curriculum that is very family-oriented, and our curriculum is “teaching parent-approved” and “kid-approved”, we thought you’d like to know something about our family background…
+Because of the nature of this business in writing curriculum that is very family-oriented, and our curriculum is “teaching parent-approved” and “kid-approved”, we are providing a bit of family background…

 I (Joy) was homeschooled by my mom for kindergarten, back in the day when homeschoolers were very rare or non-existent in our geographical area.
 My mom had been a highly-gifted teacher in one-room schoolhouses and town classes and simply wanted to take the opportunity to teach her own children (my older sister and I) how to read and begin our formal education.
 She had also trained teachers and was sort of a specialist in literacy and loved art and drawing.
 My dad had also been a teacher in his early career days, a couple of his favourite subjects being Canadian history and geography.
 Later on, both of them returned to the public system as supply teachers in several schools, with my mom being called in for elementary teachers and my dad working in both elementary and secondary levels.
 Occasionally, my dad also supply taught in my high school classes and that was fun too.
 Throughout my education, my parents were very much involved and my teachers appreciated much of that.
 Both Mom and Dad were also Sunday School teachers and leaders in ministry settings for most of their lives, designing quite a bit of the lesson material themselves.
 And my sister and I grew up singing together, playing a variety of musical instruments, and doing puppet stories for all ages – young children to seniors in nursing homes.

-Rather than publishing their real names, they helped to choose their own webnames.
-These kids are very important in previewing curriculum, storybooks, and other materials, coming from a real and authentic child or teen-perspective!!!
-They let me know (in a very honest manner) what they like, what they don’t like, and even help to improve a few publications by joining me in its design. 🙂 And yes, those are THEIR toes pictured on the top of your page – they loved posing for that!)
+Our eight children have been/are very important in previewing curriculum, storybooks, and other materials, coming from a real and authentic child or teen/graduate-perspective!!!
+They let me know (in a very honest manner) what they like, what they don’t like, and even help to improve a few publications by joining me in its design.

 Joy and Rob were married in 1998 in Waterloo, ON.
-They happily returned to real “country living” when they had very young children.
+They happily returned to “country living” when they had very young children.
 “Poppy’s” interests include baseball, biking, math, chocolate, reading, photography, homemade bread, and times at home with his wife and children.
-He does a lot of hammering and sawing, moving dirt, and doing the dishes, among other home skills.
+He does a lot of hammering and sawing, moving dirt, piling wood, among other home skills.

 For “Peppermint Stick”, Rob looks after most of the bookkeeping aspects, occasionally edits, previews a lot of resources (especially those for teen/adult literature studies and math resources for middle elementary to gr.
-12), and moves lots of boxes of books around!
+12), and has moved lots of boxes of books around!